redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=SS, answer=[3]

-Which of the following line of code that can be seen inside the browser tab?
+Which of the following line of code will information be seen inside the browser tab?

 - `Line 2`